mj00714/project-3-ski-tracker/README.md

 ### Overview

 This project is a shout out to all of the powder hounds out there.
-Our target user is anyone who has ever planned a ski trip and found themself on a mountain with out snow.
+Our target user is anyone who has ever planned a ski trip and found themself on a mountain without snow.
 We wanted to create a resource that would help ski and snowboard enthusiasts plan better trips.

 Mountain excursions are expensive and can be present logistical challenges.
 Plane reservations, lift tickets, hotel / AirBnB accommodations – all can present obstacles for would be snow athletes.
 While most dedicated riders can stomach the prices and planning, the trip can take a dramatic downturn if one element doesn’t fall into place: snow.
 Our goal is to deliver more snowy days on the hill.